 When discussing mini-parathyroid surgery, most endocrinologists and surgeons see things two ways: EASY operations which can be done "minimally invasive" because the scan is positive and the surgeon knows where the tumor is, and HARD because the scan is negative and they don't know where the tumor is located--so they will have to do an exploration to find the tumor.
 There is a reason why thousands of people travel to Tampa for their parathyroid operation every year--because this view of parathyroid surgery is DUMB.
 Only inexperienced surgeons need a positive scan for a mini-operation!
 All parathyroid operations are minimally invasive for us because we do not use the sestamibi scan for any decision making.
 We do the same, mini-parathyroid operation on every single patient regardless of scan results.
 If it wasn't easy, we couldn't do 12 or more per day with a cure rate near 100%, with everybody going home in an hour or two.
 Look folks, we can't say this any clearer--it is not about the scan, it is about the experience of the surgeon.
 It is not about the golf clubs, it is the guy holding the golf clubs.
 Stop emphasizing the scan!
 It's not about the scan.
 Heck, if you come here--please don't get a scan.
 We'll do it 15 minutes before your operation.

 One of the biggest problems with Sestamibi scanning is the variability in scans from hospital to hospital.
 Sestamibi scans are not like any other type of x-ray test.
 It doesn't actually use x-rays, so the pictures are extremely dependent upon the skill of the technician.
 CAT scans, MRIs, and regular x-rays all are very similar throughout the world.
 It is easy to do these x-rays because of the technology used.
 All these x-rays are done the same way everywhere and they are all very excellent quality.
 Because most hospitals and radiology departments see only a few parathyroid patients per year, they do not get many opportunities to perform a sestamibi scan.
 IMPORTANT!
 There is a very high correlation between hospitals that do a lot of Sestamibi scanning (more than 100 per year) and their accuracy.
 Like other aspects of treating parathyroid disease, the experience of the doctors involved makes all the difference!
-Click Here for more technical details on how this scan is performed at Tampa General Hospital at the Norman Parathyroid Center.
+Click Here for more technical details on how this scan is performed at the Hospital for Endocrine Surgery at the Norman Parathyroid Center.
 This group has published the highest accuracy rates with Sestamibi scanning and are recognized as world experts at this type of scan.
 Sadly, some very high-profile hospitals, universities and clinics have some of the worst scans in the US.
 Here is the simple test to see if you have a good scan....
 Simply look at it.
 If you can pick up your scan, hold it up to the light and see your head, neck, and chest (it MUST be clean and crisp) then you have a good scan.
 You should see the thyroid gland very clearly (looks like a butterfly).
 It should not be blurry.
 If your scan is blurry, then it is junk.
 PERIOD.
 If your scan is blurry and it is read as negative, then refuse to pay for it.
 All patients should demand a copy of their sestamibi scan and look at it.
 If it looks like a bunch of blurs and blobs, then you have just wasted your time.
 Do not let your doctors make any decisions on your behalf based upon a sestamibi scan.
 Our scans are crisp and clear--thus a crisp, clear, in focus negative scan is PERFECT!
 That's what we want.

 Since January of 2003 the Norman Parathyroid Center has been collecting data on sestamibi scans from different hospitals around the US.
 Patients (and doctors) send their x-rays to us to have them evaluated.
 Our doctors have reviewed over 60,000 sestamibi scans from hundreds of different hospitals from all 50 states, now averaging about 100 scans per week that they review.
 He has found that most scans are worthless because the radiology tech that did the scan did not know how to do the scan.
 We evaluate and score each sestamibi scan and rank it for quality (if you are one of Dr Norman's patients, he will share with you his score of your scans).
 If you come to Tampa for your operation, you will see your scan and you will be able to see your tumor prior to the operation, and how important the "negative" information is--which lets us know 100% that you do not have a second tumor in your chest, or behind your voice box.
 The "negative" information (on a clear, crisp scan) is the most important part of the scan.